LeoYin/LeoYin-Soft-Clustering-of-Functional-Point-Processes/README.md

  ### Results
- The credit card customers are clustered into 6 groups, and the Figure below shows the estimated intensity functions within each cluster;
+ The Twitter users are clustered into 6 groups, and the Figure below shows the estimated intensity functions within each cluster;

  ![image](Figures/ESL.png)